graphitemaster/incbin/README.md

 Supporting MSVC is slightly harder as MSVC lacks an inline assembler which can include data.
-To support this we ship a tool which can process source files containing `INCBIN` macro usage and generate an external source files containing the data of all of them combined.
+To support this we ship a tool which can process source files containing `INCBIN` macro usage and generate an external source file containing the data of all of them combined.
 This file is named `incbin.c` by default.
 Just include it into your build and use the `incbin.h` to reference data as needed.
 It's suggested you integrate this tool as part of your projects's